xoolive/traffic/docs/quickstart.rst

     We will explain :ref:`further <Declarative trajectory processing>` what the :meth:`~traffic.core.lazy.LazyTraffic.eval()` method is about.

-Data visualisation
+Data visualization
 ------------------

-The traffic library offers facilities to leverage the power of common visualisation renderers including `Matplotlib <https://matplotlib.org/>`_ and `Altair <https://altair-viz.github.io/>`__.
+The traffic library offers facilities to leverage the power of common visualization renderers including `Matplotlib <https://matplotlib.org/>`_ and `Altair <https://altair-viz.github.io/>`__.

 - with Matplotlib, the ``traffic`` style context (optional) offers a convenient